denten-books/plain-text/1-chapter.md

 imagine logic to be a sort of a "rigid mechanism" that can only turn this way or the other.
-"Any rule can be imagined to be a description of a mechanism---even the rule which says a pawn must not be moved in a certain way," Wittgenstein writes.
+"Any rule can be imagined to be a description of a mechanism---even the rule which says a pawn must not be moved in a certain way," Wittgenstein writes [@wittgenstein_wittgensteins_1976, 282].
 The parts of the mechanism subsequently exist in a causal relationship to one another.
 Pushing this or that lever will *always* result in such and such movement, because of the way the mechanical parts are connected.
 We say that the mechanism is rigid or the law is inexorable, when the results of an action are absolutely fixed.
 Wittgenstein calls such a relationships "super-hardness."
 Where a judge can be lenient, he explains, the law is compulsory.
 What we would now call "an algorithm" compels predictable execution.

 We are tempted, as before, to privilege the inner workings of the symbolic mechanism, also at the core of meaning making in mathematics.
 "If I show you the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
 "And you will not be sceptical."
 Yet even there, we would be making an assumption about a mechanism that functions well.
 "For instance, I may drop the clock" Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
 How are we to know if the mechanism functions properly or not?
 For that we would need "a picture" or some sort of schematics that describe what the proper mechanism should look like.
-The mechanism is in fact itself a type of "a symbol" for the perfected behaviour of the sort that we expect.
+The mechanism is in fact itself a type of a symbol for the perfected behavior of the sort that we expect.
 Where we tried to find the mechanism behind the symbol, we found also the symbol behind the mechanism.
-Once again we encounter the spiral between intent and effect, which never quite manage to explain each other.
+Once again we encounter the spiral of interpretation between intent and effect, which never quite manage to explain each other.

 In his lectures on mathematics, Wittgenstein never finds a way out of this recursive conundrum.
 The foundations of mathematics rely on some such mutually